Prompt Payer nears landmark

 - Charging order

 Through your registration with HETAS, you have access to Prompt Payer.
-For further advice or to discuss an issue you have, please contact us at email@example.com or call 0845 069 7000.
+To contact Prompt Payer, click here to complete an enquiry form on the Prompt Payer website. .
 Additionally, via Prompt Payer, you have access to a legal helpline.
 Click here to find out more.

 Late payments are an issue for more than half (53%) of Britain’s small and medium-sized businesses (SMEs), according to new research.
 The total owed to British SMEs by their customers currently amounts to over £225bn, with one in five (20%) owed more than £25,000, one in ten (8%) £100,000 or more, while 1% are waiting for upwards of £1m.